aragon/aragon-wiki/docs/videos/running_all_devs.md

 Copy + paste the notes and video recording link to the call notes file created in Step 1.
 Fill out each empty / default section accordingly.

 Go into the YouTube Creator Studio > Video Manager > Videos, click the arrow button next to the call video, and click "Download MP4".
-Upload the video file to the Aragon Foundation cloud storage instance for backup.
+Upload the video file to the Aragon Association cloud storage instance for backup.

 Go to Step 1 and create an agenda file for the next call.